MediaArea/RAWcooked/Doc/Case_study.md

 | ```>>```               | Capture console output to text file        |
 | ```2>&1```             | stderr and stdout messages captured in log |

-This command is generally launched from within a Bash script, and is passed to [GNU Parallel](https://www.gnu.org/software/parallel/) to run multiple encodings in parallel.
-This software makes it very simple to run multiple encodings specified by the ```--job``` flag.
-By listing all the image sequence paths in one text file you can launch a parallel command like this to run 5 parallel encodings:
+This command is generally launched from within a Bash script, and is passed to [GNU Parallel](https://www.gnu.org/software/parallel/) to run multiple muxes in parallel.
+This software makes it very simple to run multiple muxes specified by the ```--job``` flag.
+By listing all the image sequence paths in one text file you can launch a parallel command like this to run 5 parallel muxes:
 ```
 cat ${sequence_list.txt} | parallel --jobs 5 "rawcooked -y --all --no-accept-gaps -s 5281680 {} -o {}.mkv >> {}.mkv.txt 2>&1"
 ```

-We always capture our console logs for every encoding.
+We always capture our console logs for every mux.
 The ```2>&1``` ensures any error messages are output alongside the usual standard console messages for the software.
-These are essential for us to review if a problem is found with an encoding.
+These are essential for us to review if a problem is found with a mux.
 Over time they also provide a very clear record of changes encountered in FFmpeg and RAWcooked software, and data of our own image sequence files.
-These logs have been critical in identifying unanticipated edge cases with some DPX encodings, allowing for impact assessment by Media Area.
+These logs have been critical in identifying unanticipated edge cases with some DPX muxes, allowing for impact assessment by Media Area.
 We definitely encourage all RAWcooked users to capture and retain this information as part of their long-term preservation metadata collection for an image sequence.

 ---
 ### <a name="log_assessment">Muxing log assessment</a>

 The muxing logs are critical for the automated assessment of the muxing process.
 Each log consists of four blocks of data:
 * The RAWcooked assessment of the sequence
-* The FFmpeg encoding data
+* The FFmpeg muxing data
 * The post-muxing RAWcooked assessment of the FFV1 Matroska
 * Text review of the success of the muxed sequence